Julie the Jellyfish – Free Crochet Pattern

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Save this free jellyfish crochet pattern to your favorites on Ravelry.
+Add this amigurumi jellyfish pattern to your favorites on Ravelry.

 Free Crochet Pattern for Julie the Jellyfish